Amy Lyford: Background

-She earned her Ph.D. in the History of Art from University of California, Berkeley, Masters Degree from Boston University, and Bachelor of Arts from Pomona College.
-In 1993-1994, Lyford was a Fulbright Scholar in France.
+She earned her Ph.D. in the History of Art from University of California, Berkeley, Master's degree from Boston University, and Bachelor of Arts from Pomona College.
+In 1993–1994, Lyford was a Fulbright Scholar in France.
 She was hired at Occidental College in 1999 and now holds the title of Arthur G. Coons Professor in the History of Ideas, and is on the faculty of the Art and Art History Department.
-She served as associate dean of the college 2014-2016.
+She served as associate dean of the college 2014–2016.

 Career and awards

-Lyford's work includes essays on contemporary photographers Gilles Peress and John Divola; and she is completing a book manuscript about the American surrealist artist Dorothea Tanning (1910-2012).
+Lyford's work includes essays on contemporary photographers Gilles Peress and John Divola; and she is completing a book manuscript about the American surrealist artist Dorothea Tanning (1910–2012).
 Her work has also looked closely at Isamu Noguchi.
 She was an interviewee for a video documentary segment on Noguchi for “Masters of Modern Design: the Japanese American Experience” (2019) produced by the Japanese American National Museum and KCET Artbound (2018/19).

 In the summer of 2001 and the full academic year of 2005–2006, Lyford was awarded fellowships to support her research from the National Endowment for the Humanities.
 At Occidental, Lyford was awarded the prestigious Graham L. Sterling Memorial Award, established in 1972 to recognize a faculty member with a distinguished record of teaching, service and professional achievement.
 At the time, she was the only faculty member to receive the honor as an associate professor.

 Lyford won the Charles C. Eldredge Prize in 2015 from the Smithsonian American Art Museum.
 Lyford has been awarded an International Research Travel Grant through the Terra Foundation for American Art.
-The grant funded research in Europe on Surrealist artist Dorothea Tanning, and the intersection of Tanning’s paintings and sculptures with her less widely known and studied prints, drawings, costume designs, fashion advertisements and artists’s books.
+The grant funded research in Europe on Surrealist artist Dorothea Tanning, and the intersection of Tanning's paintings and sculptures with her less widely known and studied prints, drawings, costume designs, fashion advertisements and artists's books.

-In 2016, Lyford led efforts to procure an $800,000 grant to fund the College’s new Arts and Urban Experience Initiative and to found the College’s Oxy Arts program.
+In 2016, Lyford led efforts to procure an $800,000 grant to fund the college's new Arts and Urban Experience Initiative and to found the college's Oxy Arts program.

 In 2019, Lyford was presented with the Janosik-Sterling Award.
-Created in 1993 to honor the memory of Politics Professor Robert Janosik, the award honors the faculty member who has made an extraordinary contribution to the College community.
+Created in 1993 to honor the memory of Politics Professor Robert Janosik, the award honors the faculty member who has made an extraordinary contribution to the college community.

 In addition to her scholarly work, Lyford is a public scholar who has led guided tours sponsored by the Japanese American National Museum and has been quoted in The New Yorker.